 It will consume too much of your time and money to have and run your own user testing lab, which includes searching for and recruiting your own target consumers and setting up the necessary hardware.
 Don’t worry, as there is a lot of usability testing tools available to get rid of all these requirements.

-Don’t worry - there is a lot of user testing software available to get rid of this step.
-In this article, I'm providing you with the appropriate tools helpful enough to allow you to monitor user behavior and gather feedback.
-With these tools, you will very confidently spot any flaw in your own UX design.
+In this post, I'm providing you with the appropriate tools helpful enough to allow you to monitor user behavior and gather feedback.
+With the software testing services and tools, you will very confidently spot any flaw in your own website's/web app UX design.

-You should do a trial run of each of the software testing tools given here to clearly know how well each one fulfills your needs before you take the plunge.
+You should do a trial run of each of the usability testing tools given here to clearly know how well each one fulfills your needs before you take the plunge.

-So, here's my list of 10 UX testing software tools to make your life easier.
+So, here's my list of 10 UX testing tools to make your life easier.

-Userlytics is considered to be the ideal remote user testing platform.
+Userlytics is considered to be the ideal remote usability testing tool.
 It is designed to allow you to record the interaction of users with a website, mobile application, or prototype.
 The tool utilizes picture-in-picture remote testing software to capture the users’ audio commentary and facial expressions - both of which test your asset and give you a full picture of their reactions in real time.

 No complex setup or hardware is needed to begin with Userlytics.
 It’s the ideal method to uncover the frustrating points on your mobile application quickly and inexpensively.
 You'll quickly discover why users are doing what they are doing on the website.